Devart’s Birthday Sale Is On — 20% Off All Products

 Next, you will need to select a sample template for your future MySQL instance on Amazon RDS.

-Depending on your use case, choose between the Production, Dev/Test, and Free tier option.
+Depending on your use case, select the appropriate option: Production, Dev/Test, or Free tier.

 Select MySQL on AWS template